Strange Days (The Doors album): Release and packaging

 Strange Days was released on September 25, 1967, by Elektra Records.
 Although the album was quite successful, reaching No. 3 in the United States during a sixty-three-week chart stay in November 1967, its impact was attenuated by the enduring success of the band's debut album, which remained in the Top Ten over ten months after its release during a 122-week stay.
 According to music journalist Stephen Davis, Strange Days also proved to be the Doors' "worst-selling album" in their career with Morrison.

 The album cover of Strange Days, photographed by Joel Brodsky, depicts a group of street performers in New York.
 The location of the photograph is at Sniffen Court, a residential alley next to East 36th Street between Lexington and Third Avenue in Manhattan.
 Actual street performers could not be located for all of the designated roles, so Brodsky's assistant stood in as a juggler while a random cab driver was paid $5 to pose playing the trumpet.
-Twin dwarfs were hired, with one appearing on the front cover and one appearing on the back cover, which is the other half of the same photo on the front cover.
+Twin dwarfs were hired, with one appearing on the front cover and the other appearing on the back cover, which is the other half of the same photo on the front cover.
 However, a group shot of the band does appear on a poster in the background of both covers, bearing captions of the band and album name.
 (The same photograph previously appeared on the back cover of the band's debut album.)
 Because of the subtlety of the artist and album title, most record stores put stickers across the cover to help customers identify it more clearly.

 Critical reception

 Apart from its lower commercial performance compared to The Doors, contemporary reviews for Strange Days were generally positive.
 Rolling Stone opined that the album "has all the power and energy of the first LP, but is more subtle, more intricate and much more effective" and argued that the "whole album, individual songs and especially the final track are constructed in the five parts of tragedy.
 Like Greek drama, you know when the music's over because there is catharsis."
 Gene Youngblood of L.A.
-Free Press wrote a glowing review, noting the Doors musical style as a "more surreal than psychedelic, it is more anguish than acid."
+Free Press wrote a glowing review, describing the Doors' music as "more surreal than psychedelic, it is more anguish than acid."
 Robert Christgau called the album "muscular but misshapen" in a May 1968 column for Esquire, but went on to write that the Doors had come "from nowhere to reign as America's heaviest group".

-Retrospective reviews to the album have been equally favourable.
+Retrospective reviews to the album have been equally favorable.